jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

     - classes?
         - do we know how to define classes? so far our solution looks the same as defining functions.
 What's the difference between functions and classes?

-## How to solve the AttributeError by defining an Attribute in a Class
+## How to solve AttributeError by defining an Attribute in a Class

 ### <span style="color:red">**RED**</span>: make it fail